mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

 Testing your subscribers with :program:`ros2 topic pub`
 -------------------------------------------------------

+To somewhat quickly evaluate a subscriber, we can use the :program:`ros2 topic pub`.
+It allows us to publish messages to check the behavior of our subscribers.

+In our case, we can send an :program:`AmazingQuote` as follows

 .. note::

    To improve readability, the command is using the escape character ``\``.
 You can see more on this at the `bash docs <https://www.gnu.org/software/bash/manual/bash.html#Escape-Character>`_.